Abstract

 Statistical analyses

 We conducted statistical analyses using R Statistical Software (R Core Team, 2019).
-All continuous variables were transformed into Z-scores using the scale function in R. First, we investigated whether there was a relationship between species’ range and phenological shifts.
-We used a by-species GLM and a Markov chain Monte Carlo generalized linear mixed model (MCMCglmm; Hadfield, 2010); we compared frequentist and Bayesian approaches to improve the robustness of the results.
+All continuous variables were transformed into Z-scores using the scale function in R. First, we investigated whether there was a relationship between species’ range and phenological shifts by modelling phenology shift as the dependent variable, and range shift and continent as independent variables.
+We used both species-level frequentist (GLM; glm function in R) and Bayesian (Markov Chain Monte Carlo generalized linear mixed model, MCMCglmm; Hadfield, 2010) models to improve the robustness of the results.
 We included a term to account for phylogeny in the MCMCglmm model, as species that are closely related are likely to have similar traits.
-We used the phylogenetic tree published by the Odonate Phenotypic Database (Waller et al., 2019a), which was generated using a combination of DNA-sequences and species’ taxonomy based on morphology (Waller and Svensson, 2017).
+We used the molecular phylogenetic tree published by the Odonate Phenotypic Database (Waller et al., 2019), which used a morphological and taxonomic phylogeny as the backbone tree, allowing species to move within their named genera or families according to molecular evidence (Waller and Svensson, 2017).
 Trace and density plots for the MCMCglmm model revealed no issues with autocorrelation or model convergence (Figure S7).

-Next, we investigated whether biological traits, range geography, or temperature variability predicted range shifts at species’ northern range limits, and whether the same predictors explaining range expansions could also predict shifts in species emergence phenology.
+Next, we investigated whether functional traits, range geography, or temperature variability predicted range shifts at species’ northern range limits, and whether the same predictors explaining range expansions could also predict shifts in species emergence phenology.
 We constructed two sets of GLMs, in addition to two sets of MCMCglmms accounting for phylogeny; one of each with changes in species’ northern range limits as the response variable, and the other with changes in emergence phenology as the response variable.
-We included species traits, species range geography, and temperature variability experienced by species as predictor variables.
+Non-significant variables, specifically all functional traits, were removed from the final geographic range shift model.
+No effects were significant in the model of phenology shifts.
 Trace and density plots for the MCMCglmm models did not indicate limitations related to autocorrelation or model convergence (Figure S8).

 In addition to the inclusion of phylogeny in statistical models to account for potential data non-independence, we measured the phylogenetic signal in range and phenological shifts.
 We used the phylosig function of the Phytools package version 0.7-70 (Revell, 2012), which calculates phylogenetic signal using Pagel’s lambda and Blomberg’s K.